la-ots/pelican/docs/components/alerts.md

 - Use **Danger** (Red) to indicate an action will cause data loss, error, or other hard-to-reverse effects.
 - Use the icons provided for each Alert type.

-When writing alert messages, keep the following in mind:
+When writing Alert messages, keep the following in mind:

 - Be clear and specific
 - Use <a href="https://plainlanguage.gov/" target="_blank">Plain Language</a>, not technical jargon